William Regal: Personal life

-Matthews' autobiography, Walking a Golden Mile, was released on 3 May 2005.
-While in WCW, he was arrested during a flight from Japan to the U.S. when he got drunk and urinated on a stewardess.
-In his book, he claimed to be so drunk at the time that he could not remember the incident and only remembered waking up in a jail cell in Anchorage, Alaska.
+In his 2005 autobiography, Matthews revealed that he was once arrested during a flight from Japan to the U.S. after getting drunk and urinating on a flight attendant, claiming to be so drunk that his only memory of the incident was waking up in jail in Anchorage, Alaska.
+In June 2022, he clarified that he was not acting inappropriately and had simply failed to close the toilet door properly, which resulted in him turning around in surprise and urinating on the flight attendant's shoe when she opened the door to check on him.
+He explained that the plane had actually been forced to land due to a fight breaking out between a group of passengers, not because of his behaviour, and that the flight attendant had confirmed his innocence in court.

 On 30 August 2007, Sports Illustrated named Matthews and nine other athletes as those who were found to have been given steroids not in compliance with the WWE Talent Wellness program.
 He received stanozolol, somatropin, genotropin, and anastrozole between November 2004 and November 2006.

-In December 2022, he stated that his favorite band was Slade and that his favorite song from them was "Far Far Away" from the Slade in Flame album.
+In December 2022, Matthews named Slade as his favourite band and their 1974 track "Far Far Away" as his favourite song.
+He dubbed comedian Tommy Cooper and Terry Hall of The Specials as people who were influential in his life.
+He is also a fan of artists The Jam, Liam Gallagher, Joe Longthorne, Motörhead, and Billy Ocean, as well as comedians Mick Miller and Cannon and Ball.

 Other media

 Matthews has been featured in the WWE video games WWF Road to WrestleMania, WWF SmackDown!
 Just Bring It, WWE SmackDown!
-Shut Your Mouth, WWE SmackDown! vs. Raw 2006, SmackDown! vs. RAW 2007, SmackDown! vs. RAW 2008, SmackDown! vs. RAW 2009, SmackDown! vs. RAW 2010, SmackDown! vs. RAW 2011, WWE '12, WWE 2K15, WWE 2K16, and WWE 2K22.
-In WWE 2K15 and WWE 2K16, both his modern and WCW-era Lord Steven Regal personas were available.
+Shut Your Mouth, WWE SmackDown! vs. Raw 2006, SmackDown! vs. RAW 2007, SmackDown! vs. RAW 2008, SmackDown! vs. RAW 2009, SmackDown! vs. RAW 2010, SmackDown! vs. RAW 2011, WWE '12, WWE 2K15, WWE 2K16, WWE 2K22, WWE 2K24, and WWE 2K25.
+In 2K15 and 2K16, both his modern and WCW-era Lord Steven Regal personas were available.

-Regal was also featured in WCW vs. nWo: World Tour under his "Steven Regal" ring name.

-After joining AEW, Matthews began hosting a podcast titled The Gentleman Villain.